bayinfosys/bayinfosys.github.io/01-docker-deep-dive/01-docker-deep-dive.md

 ## Section 1: Foundational Linux Primitives

-The [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of "do one task well" results in a competitive and productive environment which produces solid foundations for future developmonet.
+The [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of "do one task well" results in a competitive and productive environment which produces solid foundations for future development.
 Container technology, and docker especially, is founded on the virtualisation tools found in the `Linux` operating system -- itself built on Unix.
 These tools allow containers to run far more efficiently than traditional virtual machines.

 In no particular order, the interesting tools in this area are:
 + `chroot` a way to change the root directory for a process, essentially creating a "box" within which the process operates and cannot leave.
     + https://linux.die.net/man/1/chroot
     + https://en.wikipedia.org/wiki/Chroot

-+ `cgroups` are mechanisms for restricing resources available to a process.
++ `cgroups` are mechanisms for restricting resources available to a process.
 Think of them like permissions for resources.
 This limits the effect of what happens inside our `chroot` box affecting the host.
     + https://man7.org/linux/man-pages/man7/cgroups.7.html
     + https://en.wikipedia.org/wiki/Cgroups